Workers’ Compensation Insurance in Idaho

 In some circumstances, independent contractors must be included under your workers’ compensation coverage.
 The requirements are determined on a case-by-case basis, and you must contact the Idaho Industrial Commission (IIC) to ensure that your business is in compliance with Idaho law.

-Does Idaho have any exemptions for workers' compensation coverage?
+Does Idaho have any other exemptions for workers' compensation coverage?

 Exemptions from workers’ compensation requirements in Idaho include: